- As low as $263/Night

 - 2 Bathrooms

-Appreciate high-end linens & all the amenities of a boutique hotel (quality bath products & towels, hair dryer, iron, wi-fi, premium TV channels, etc.) with the added convenience of a full chef-ready kitchen & parking incl.
+Appreciate high-end linens & all the amenities of a boutique hotel (quality bath products & towels, hair dryer, iron, WiFi, premium TV channels, etc.) with the added convenience of a full chef-ready kitchen & parking incl.

 Set back from the street, the apartment overlooks candy-colored historic homes that dot the neighborhood and provides a true Charleston experience for guests.
-Easily walkable to MUSC, College of Charleston, King Street’s most trendy retail and eateries, & more.
+Easily walkable to MUSC, College of Charleston, King Street’s most fashionable retail and eateries, & more.

 About the Area